HISTORY OF STAR TREK

 The Star Trek Conventions

 The first major Star Trek Convention was in New York in January of 1972.
-At my first Star Trek Convention in Oakland in August of 1976 I had a long conversation with George Takei (Sulu) who was very friendly and outgoing.
-I learned that he had spent his first 2 years of college in a Berkeley dorm that I had once stayed in.
+At my first Star Trek Convention in Oakland in August of 1976, I had a long conversation with George Takei (Sulu) who was very friendly and outgoing.
+I learned that he had spent his first two years of college in a Berkeley dorm that I had once stayed in.
 He had done his lower division studies in architecture there at Cal, then transferred to UCLA to finish in theater.
 He was happy to discuss almost any subject.

 At subsequent conventions and technology shows I’ve chatted with Majel Barrett Roddenberry (stunningly attractive), Wil Wheaton (bright and techie — one of the early bloggers), Marina Sirtis (striking, and with a British accent you don’t hear on the show) and Walter Koenig (he told me “I have an ear for accents… and my parents are Russian immigrants”).
 And no, I don’t wear “Vulcan ears.”

 A new generation of fans had developed and the show was more popular than ever.
 A letter writing campaign succeeded in getting the first NASA space shuttle re-named Enterprise.

 Now don’t let anyone tell you Star Trek is a cult, that is not true at all.
 It’s more like a religion.